Infections are unfortunately common in many Florida nursing homes and assisted living facilities. That does not mean they are inevitable.

 - Diarrheal Diseases.
 Bacterial and viral gastroenteritis is the cause of most diarrheal outbreaks in nursing homes.
 It is well-known that older adults have lower production of gastric acid, which means they are at higher risk for development of infections.
 In older nursing home residents, this condition is associated with a high risk of dehydration and a higher risk of death.
 Researchers record on average about 17 gastroenteritis outbreaks for every 100 nursing homes.
 Norovirus is the No. 1 cause, accounting for 50 percent of all cases annually.
 Clostridium difficile (or C. diff, for short) is another.

 - Skin and soft tissue infections.
 These would include bedsores (also known as pressure ulcers), as well as MRSA (Methicillin-Resistant Staphylococcus aureus), which is a type of staph bacteria that is resistant to many antibiotics and is spread by skin-to-skin contact, often in crowded settings.
-Scabies is another source of problems in nursing homes, which is an ectoparasite infestation.
+Our Fort Lauderdale lawyers know that scabies is another source of problems in nursing homes, which is an ectoparasite infestation.
 Nursing home residents are especially susceptible to skin and soft tissue infections because of the physiological changes that occur with aging, including the atrophy of skin, reduced resistance to external infections and extending periods of healing.